-&lt;sup>8The average export tariff, weighted by the importance of each product in total exports, was 3.1%; while the average import tariff, weighted by the imports of each product, was 3.4%.
+Table A.1 shows the average changes in export and import tariffs by industry, along with each industry's share in the country's total exports and imports in 2007.7 The average export tariff, weighted by the importance of each product in total exports, was 3.1%; while the average import tariff, weighted by the imports of each product, was 3.4%.
+Moreover, the FTA has no expiration date, meaning that its ratification would also decrease uncertainty related to future tariff changes.